Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-• Clear H1s and answer blocks (40–60 words) for key questions.
+• One clear H1 per page plus short answer blocks (about 40–60 words) for key questions.

 Let's work together